mw572/mw572.github.io/README.md

 ---

 ### >> Practical Machine Learning
-* Click [here](https://mw572.github.io/PracticalMachineLearning/index.html) for link to project assignment writeup on Quantified Self Movement Data Analysis
+* Click [here](https://mw572.github.io/PracticalMachineLearning/index.html) for a link to project assignment writeup on Quantified Self Movement Data Analysis

+---

+### >> All Weather V1 - Trading Algorithm
+* Click [here](https://mw572.github.io/All Weather V1/Parameter Optimisation - All Weather V1 Pairs Trade - 2010 - 2013 - Final.html) for a link to an example parameter optimisation.
+* Click [here](https://mw572.github.io/All Weather V1/All Weather V1 Brief Analysis.html) for a link to the brief writeup (without backtest output).
+* Click [here](https://mw572.github.io/All Weather V1/All Weather V1 Full Analysis.html) for a link to the **full** writeup.